 There are several studies of the impact of cell phone radiation on children.
 Here are some of the conclusions so far:

-- A 2010 study of cell phone radiation noted that, “in general and on average, children suffer a higher exposure of their brain regions than adults.”
-This is because children have proportionally smaller heads and brains, yet receive the same levels of cell phone radiation as adults.
-The American Academy of Pediatrics agrees, saying that “when used by children, the average RF energy deposition is two times higher in the brain and 10 times higher in the bone marrow of the skull, compared with mobile phone use by adults.”
+- A study published in 2018 revealed that a child’s brain absorbs 2-3 times more radiation than an adult’s, particularly when a cell phone is position next to the ear or in front of the eyes to view virtual reality.1 Similarly, an earlier study reported that, “in general and on average, children suffer a higher exposure of their brain regions than adults” because children have proportionally smaller heads and brains, yet receive the same levels of cell phone radiation as adults.2 The American Academy of Pediatrics agrees, saying that “when used by children, the average RF energy deposition is two times higher in the brain and 10 times higher in the bone marrow of the skull, compared with mobile phone use by adults.”3

-- Another study found that people who begin using cell phones (and cordless landline phones) before the age of 20 are at an even higher risk of developing brain tumors than people who begin using these wireless phones as adults.
-This is because of the closer proximity of the source of radiation to the brain of kids (they have thinner tissues and bones than adults).
+- Research also suggests that people who begin using cell phones (and cordless landline phones) before the age of 20 are at an even higher risk of developing brain tumors than people who begin using these wireless phones as adults.4 This is because of the closer proximity of the source of radiation to the brain of kids (they have thinner tissues and bones than adults).

 Reactions to Research About Cell Phone Radiation

-Scientists disagree on whether cell phone radiation can cause cancer or other health problems.
-Since so many children and adults use cell phones so frequently, that makes it difficult to do a study comparing high and low cell phone usage.
-And since brain tumors and other cancers usually do not develop until several decades after the initial exposure, it could be years before we know how risky cell phones are and under what circumstances.
+Scientists disagree on whether cell phone radiation are causing cancer or other health problems.
+Since so many children and adults use cell phones so frequently, it is difficult to do a study comparing high and low cell phone usage.
+And since brain tumors and other cancers usually do not develop until several decades after the initial exposure, it could be years before we know how risky cell phones are and under what circumstances.8 This is why it is imperative that the U.S. begins funding long-term, large-scale research to determine whether this low-dose radiation exposure is affecting our health, as recommended by the National Academies.11

-By the time we find out, many people will have been harmed if cell phones are found to be dangerous.
-Here are some precautionary tips on how to protect your children from the health issues that could be connected to cell phone radiation.
+Unfortunately, by the time we find out, many people will have been harmed if cell phones are found to be dangerous.
+Here are some precautionary tips on how to protect your children from the health issues that could be connected to cell phone radiation.10

 - Turn airplane mode on when giving a child a technology device or when a cell phone is near a pregnant abdomen, to prevent exposure to radiation.